Whole Life Insurance

 Whole Life Insurance can have fixed-rate payments that can be made on a monthly, quarterly, semi-annual, or annual basis.
 Once you buy a whole life policy, it's insurance for life and the life insurance rate you pay is guaranteed to stay the same, even as you age or your health status changes.

 Let's say you buy a life insurance policy during your working years.
-You'll get to keep that same policy and premium rate when you retire.
+You'll get to keep that same policy and WL insurance rates when you retire.

 And, speaking of retirement, that's another reason why people buy a whole life policy.
 It can act as a way to set money aside for the future.